On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 Hydroseeding is a smart solution for homeowners who need to grow grass on a large piece of land or a slope.
 The process is fast and efficient, and the slurry mixture is less susceptible to drainage and erosion than regular grass seeds are.

-The hydroseeding slurry mixture contains fertilizer, mulch, seeds, water, and soil amendments and is sometimes tinted with green dye.
-The fertilizer boosts growth, and the mulch secures the seeds to the soil and protects them from the wind and rain.
+The hydroseeding seed mix contains fertilizer, mulch, seeds, water, and soil amendments and is sometimes tinted with green dye.
+The fertilizer boosts growth, and the mulch secures the seeds in the soil and protects them from the wind and rain.
+Learn more about the disadvantages and benefits of hydroseeding below.

 ✓ Grows faster than a seeded lawn